Local alpha-removal strength in the mean-field approximation: Numerical results

 Since the numerical calculation is performed with the vanishing boundary condition, all the quasiparticle energies are discrete.
-In order to visualize the local alpha strength $S_\alpha(r,E)$ as a function of excitation energy $E$, we replace the delta function in Eq. (\ref{eq:S(r,E)_MF}) by the Gaussian function of the width of $\gamma=100$ keV.
-The calculated local alpha strengths for Sn isotopes are shown in Fig.~\ref{fig:SrE_Sn}.
+To visualize the local $\alpha$-removal strength $S_\alpha(r,E)$ as a function of excitation energy $E$, we replace the $\delta$ function in Eq. (\ref{eq:S(r,E)_MF}) by the Gaussian function of the width of $\gamma=100$ keV.
+The calculated local $\alpha$-removal strengths for Sn isotopes are shown in Fig.~\ref{fig:SrE_Sn}.
 For each isotope, there is an isolated peak corresponding to the ground-ground transition ($E=0$).
-This alpha strength to the ground state is located near the surface region.
+This $\alpha$-removal strength to the ground state is located near the surface region.
 At excitation energies of $E \gtrsim 3$ MeV, there are peaks whose magnitude is comparable to or even larger than the transitions to the ground state.
 In contrast to the ground-ground transition, the strengths are not only in the surface region, but also in the interior region with $r<3$ fm.
-This indicates that the alpha particle may exist deep inside the nucleus.
-However, in the alpha-knockout reaction, these alpha particles are difficult to come out of the nucleus because of the strong absorption.
+This indicates that the $\alpha$ particle may exist deep inside the nucleus.
+However, in the $\alpha$-knockout reaction, these $\alpha$ particles are difficult to come out of the nucleus because of the strong absorption.
 No strength is shown at $r=0$ in Fig.~\ref{fig:SrE_Sn} that shows $S_\alpha(r,E)$ in the range of $E<10$ MeV.
 This is because the proton amplitude vanishes at $r=0$, $F_k^{(p)}(0)=0$.
 The binding energy of the proton $s_{1/2}$ state is larger than the $g_{9/2}$ state, by more than 20 MeV.
-Thus, non-zero proton amplitude at the center $F_k^{(p)}(0)\neq 0$ appears only for $E > 40$ MeV.
+Thus, nonzero proton amplitude at the center $F_k^{(p)}(0)\neq 0$ appears only for $E > 40$ MeV.